femiayodeji/stackoverflow-clone/README.md

 ### Behaviour

-- If the user is **connected** via SSE when an answer is posted : they receive an instant push notification
+- If the user is **connected** via SSE when an answer is posted, they receive an instant push notification
-- If the user is **not connected** : the notification is persisted to the DB and available via `GET /api/notifications` on their next visit
+- If the user is **not connected**, the notification is persisted to the DB and available via `GET /api/notifications` on their next visit
 - A **heartbeat** is sent every 30 seconds to keep the connection alive

 ---